rarible/sdk/README.md

   }], // origin fees, by default []
 })

-//collect information from the user (show the form etc)
+//collect information from the user (show the form etc.)
 //then use submit Action to execute this action

 const orderId = await submit({